Where is this walk?

 The Walk

 • High Level.
 The climb of Catbells.
-There is a steep pull up from the road beyond Grange on a wide path.
+There is a steep pull up from the road 1/2 a mile beyond Grange on a wide path.
 At the col between Catbells and Maiden Moor the views open up dramatically, particularly impressive across the Newlands valley.
 Carry on climbing to the summit of Catbells before continuing along the lovely north facing ridge.
 The views over Derwentwater to Skiddaw and Blencathra particularly notable.
-This is the route shown on the map.

 • Low Level.
 The shores of Derwentwater.
 From Grange turn right towards the lake and join a path that winds its way along the shoreline.
 The path is through some beautiful woodland and there are pleasant views across the lake.

-• A third middle route starts by climbing towards Catbells.
-However within 100 metres turn right and contour along an excellent terrace path along the flanks of the fell.
+• A third Middle Level route starts by climbing towards Catbells.
+However within 100 metres turn right just above the tree level and contour along an excellent terrace path along the flanks of the fell.
 The views are very impressive.

 Recommend